mpalash/aliakbarmehta/_content/trinity-gordrej-legacy-park-silos.md

   - 'TRINITY ~ TRINITY: Godrej Legacy Park silos'
   - 'The Spaces Are Alive'
 ---
-TRINITY is a public art project, comissioned by Godrej Pvt.
+TRINITY is a public art project, commissioned by Godrej Pvt.
 Ltd., and installed as a permanent work in the Godrej One, Vikhroli premises.